Braille: Currency

 The current series of Canadian banknotes has a tactile feature consisting of raised dots that indicate the denomination, allowing bills to be easily identified by blind or low vision people.
 It does not use standard braille numbers to identify the value.
 Instead, the number of full braille cells, which can be simply counted by both braille readers and non-braille readers alike, is an indicator of the value of the bill.

 Mexican bank notes, Australian bank notes, Indian rupee notes, Israeli new shekel notes and Russian ruble notes also have special raised symbols to make them identifiable by persons who are blind or have low vision.

 Euro coins were designed in cooperation with organisations representing blind people, and as a result they incorporate many features allowing them to be distinguished by touch alone.
 In addition, their visual appearance is designed to make them easy to tell apart for persons who cannot read the inscriptions on the coins.
-"A good design for the blind and partially sighted is a good design for everybody" was the principle behind the cooperation of the European Central Bank and the European Blind Union during the design phase of the first series Euro banknotes in the 1990s.
+"A good design for the blind and partially sighted is a good design for everybody" was the principle behind the cooperation of the European Central Bank and the European Blind Union during the design phase of the first series euro banknotes in the 1990s.
 As a result, the design of the first euro banknotes included several characteristics which aid both the blind and partially sighted to confidently use the notes.

-Australia introduced the tactile feature onto their five-dollar banknote in 2016.
+Australia introduced the tactile feature onto its five-dollar banknote in 2016.

 In the United Kingdom, the front of the £10 polymer note (the side with raised print), has two clusters of raised dots in the top left hand corner, and the £20 note has three.
 This tactile feature helps blind and partially sighted people identify the value of the note.

 In 2003 the US Mint introduced the commemorative Alabama State Quarter, which recognized State Daughter Helen Keller on the Obverse, including the name Helen Keller in both English script and Braille inscription.
-This appears to be the first known use of Braille on US Coin Currency, though not standard on all coins of this type.
+This appears to be the first known use of braille on US Coin Currency, though not standard on all coins of this type.